sleexyz/site-old/posts/2016-07-28-typeclasses.md

 ---
-title: "Typeclasses: The Good and The Bad"
+title: "A Critique of Typeclasses"
 ---

 After playing with Haskell for half a year, I've grown to love and hate typeclasses.
-After all, Haskell would definitely not be Haskell without typeclasses; They enable Haskell's signature concision, yet they also present a few issues systemic to the language and ecosystem: 1) a weakened role of types, 2) a semantic mismatch with algebraic signatures, and 3) non-modularity of code.
+After all, Haskell would not be Haskell without typeclasses; they enable Haskell's signature concision, yet they also present a few issues systemic to the language and ecosystem.
+In this post I'll speak of what I think are the three biggest issues caused by typeclasses:
+1) a weakened role of types,
+2) a semantic incompatibility with algebraic signatures,
+3) non-modularity of code.

 ## The Good

-Haskell's signature concision can be credited to typeclasses: we can get type-driven *ad-hoc* polymorphism with zero annotations.
+Haskell's signature concision can be credited to typeclasses: we can get type-driven *ad-hoc* polymorphism with zero additional annotations.
+This gives Haskell its incredible expressive efficiency.
 For example, we can use the same operators and same literals on numbers of different types, or use the same function to `show` terms of different types:

 ```haskell
 foo :: Int